Azure/Health-Data-and-AI-Blueprint/deployment.md

 parameter.
 The script then removes all resource groups, service principles, AD applications, and AD users.

-## Deploying and running the demo
+## Deploying and running the demo OVERVIEW

+The following overview will provide you understanding on the provided demonstration of the blueprint.

-For more information to configure permissions correctly; see "Grant permissions in Azure Active Directory" in the deployment documentation for more information.
-The Blueprint was designed to provide you a sample use example. the demo consists of the following steps:
+The Blueprint was designed to provide you a demonstration that will:
+- **INGEST** data raw sources including FHIR data source
+- **STORE**  sensitive information
+- **ANALYZE** and predict outcomes
+- **INTERACT** with the results and perditions
+- **IDENTITY** management of solution
+- **SECURITY** enabled features

+Upon completion deploying the solution, **IDENTITY, SECURITY** enabled features are available to be used in your **Azure Portal**.
+The remainder of the demonstration steps are as follows:

+- The sample dataset used throughout this demonstration can be reviewed in **Blueprint\\Deployment\\trainingdata**.

-1. Import and Train a Machine Learning experiment using the applet .\\HealthcareDemo.ps1.
-The sample data located in the Blueprint\\Deployment\\trainingdata directory, contains 100,000 sample, anonymized medical records.
+1. **INGEST, STORE, ANALYZE (Import and Train a Machine Learning experiment)** The sample data  contains 100,000 sample, anonymized medical records.
 This data is imported, and secured using the sample functions, at the same time the data is used to train a sample [R-function](https://docs.microsoft.com/en-us/azure/machine-learning/studio/r-quickstart)